qszhu/leetcode-contest-cli/README.md

 ✔ Contest URL: … https://leetcode.cn/contest/weekly-contest-298/
 ?
 Choose a language › - Use arrow-keys.
 Return to submit.
 ❯   TypeScript
+    Python
 ```

 ## Login
-Before doint this, make sure you have already registered for the contest or have started a virtual contest.
+Before doing this, make sure you have already registered for the contest or have started a virtual contest.

 Login in the opened browser window.